 Amounts and Dosage

 There is no recommended daily allowance (RDA) for inositol.
-Two different formulas are used in supplements, myo-inositol and D-chiro-inositol.
-Most studies administer between 10 - 18 grams pre day of inositol to achieve desired results with minimal to no side effects.
+Two different formulas are used in supplements, Myo-inositol and D-chiro-inositol.
+Most studies administer between 10 - 18 grams per day of inositol to achieve desired results with minimal to no side effects.

-Inositol can also be found in the food, such as:
+Inositol can also be found in food, such as: